jethornton/7i95/docs/source/install.rst

 	sudo apt install wget

+Check the readme.md file for the latest deb and md5sum.

 Open the File Manager and right click on the file and open with Gdebi then install.

 If you don't have Gdebi installed you can install it from a terminal